All The Eclipses In 2024 To Watch Out For

 The most anticipated cosmic event of the year, the total solar eclipse will occur on 9 April.
 The phenomenon will be visible across North America from the Earth’s surface, albeit under clear skies.

-The partial solar eclipse will begin at 3:42 pm UTC (11:42 pm MYT), and the eclipse will exit continental North America on the Atlantic coast of Newfoundland, Canada, at 5:16 pm NDT (3:46 am MYT).
+The partial solar eclipse will begin at 3:42 pm UTC (11:42 pm SGT), and the eclipse will exit continental North America on the Atlantic coast of Newfoundland, Canada, at 5:16 pm NDT (3:46 am SGT).

 Total solar eclipses occur when the Moon completely blocks the view of the Sun’s disk from the Earth.
 During this time, the sky will turn dark as if it were dawn or dusk.
 With clear weather conditions, people along the ‘path of totality’ might be able to see the solar corona (the outermost part of the Sun’s atmosphere), which generally remains obscured by the bright face of the Sun.